sap-tutorials/Tutorials/tutorials/hana-clients-node/hana-clients-node.md

 [ACCORDION-BEGIN [Step 4: ](Debug the application)]

-Visual Studio Code can be used to run and debug a Node.js application.
+Visual Studio Code can run and debug a Node.js application.
 It is a lightweight but powerful source code editor which is available on Windows, macOS and Linux.

 1. [Download Visual Studio Code.](https://code.visualstudio.com/Download)